Japanese politician Inejiro Asanuma was assassinated by a 17-year-old on camera. Cause of death? A samurai sword through the stomach.

 He then used his bedsheets to commit suicide.

 His violent act, however, lived on.
 Along with the video of the attack, the above photo was widely distributed.
-It captures the moment just after stabbing Inejiro Asanuma as Yamaguchi prepares to strike again.
+It captures the moment just after Yamaguchi stabbed Inejiro Asanuma as Yamaguchi prepares to strike again.

 The image was taken by Yasushi Nagao, who, after instinctively changing the focus from 10 to 15 feet as Yamaguchi rushed the stage, was awarded the Pulitzer Prize for photography in 1961.